bendoz0/sendudes/README.md

 ## 📱 Usage Guide
 ### Connecting via IP Address
-1. Tap the "Connect via IP" button
+1. Open the app and select a file
-2. Enter the target device's IP address
+2. Compose your message in the text field
-3. Press connect to establish connection
+3. Enter the target device's IP address and tap the "Send" button

 ### Sending Files with Messages
 1. Open the app and select a file